-As part of the arrangement with the land trust on the District's purchase of Berryessa Vista, the land trust was willing to use some of the proceeds from the transaction to fund a well pump and distribution system at the Preserve.
-However, the first well drilled by the City of American Canyon came up dry.
-The City has dropped plans for diaging any more test wells.
+Improvements As part of the arrangement with the land trust on the District's purchase of Berryessa Vista, the land trust was willing to use some of the proceeds Provide on-site water supply for group from the transaction to fund a well pump and distribution system at the Preserve.
+However, the first well drilled by the City of American Canyon came campground for cattle up drv.
+The Citv has dropped plans for diaging any more test wells.